VenkatRaman3103/Omnimux/README.md

 **Preview not working**

-- Check that preview is enabled: `tmux show-option -g @termonaut-preview-enabled`
+- Check that preview is enabled: `tmux show-option -g @omnimux-preview-enabled`
 - Ensure required commands are available (ls, ps, git)

 **Colors not displaying correctly**